Kickstarter Wallets Roundup [August 2020]

 The GO Wallet

 The Go Wallet, being funded through Kickstarter, taking off this month.
-It’s all metal and minimalist design looks fantastic while also having the added benefit of having an inbuilt tracking device for added ‘smart’ features that allow you to track the whereabouts of your wallet through an in-built app.
-The company behind the Go Wallet is no other than Innway, which if you keep track of these articles, have previously funded another wallet through Kickstarter – The Innway Accent.
+It’s all metal and minimalist design looks fantastic while also having the added benefit of having an inbuilt tracking device for added ‘smart’ features that allow you to track the whereabouts of your wallet through an in-built app (using technology from the popular Innway Brand).
+The company behind the Go Wallet is trying to create an active lifestyle demand that takes the traditional wallet and brings it into the modern era with trackable, expandable, RFID-blocking capabilities and a sleek look that brings the wallet into the 21st century.

 The Trigger Wallet